Deophius/singin/readme.md

 ## Procedure for building and deployment of our project

 1. On the build machine, download and unzip or clone the source code into a directory.
-2. Check and double check that your client and server are on the same network.
+2. Check and double check that your client can access the server.
 3. Make sure that your editor supports UTF-8.
 4. On a terminal, `cd` into that directory.
 5. Create a `include/` directory containing headers of the external library.
 Place SQL headers